randyzwitch/randyzwitch.github.io/_posts/2013-11-05-rsitecatalyst-version-1-2-release-notes.md

   * R 2.15.2 and newer
   * R and RStudio

 If your environment is not listed above, it is still likely the case that RSiteCatalyst will work in your environment, as there is no operating-system-specific code in the package.
-If you are finding issues, validate that you have all package dependencies installed, your Adobe account has Web Service Access privileges (set in Admin panel), you have permission access to the report suites you are trying to access (also an Admin panel setting) and that your company doesn&#8217;t have any firewall settings that would prevent API access.
+If you are finding issues, validate that you have all package dependencies installed, your Adobe account has Web Service Access privileges (set in Admin panel), you have permission access to the report suites you are trying to access (also an Admin panel setting) and that your company doesn't have any firewall settings that would prevent API access.

 ### Support

 If you run into any problems with RSiteCatalyst, please <a title="RSiteCatalyst GitHub issues" href="https://github.com/randyzwitch/RSiteCatalyst/issues" target="_blank">file an issue on GitHub</a> so it can be tracked properly.
-Note that I&#8217;m not an Adobe employee, so I can only provide so much support, as in most cases I can&#8217;t validate your settings to ensure you are set up correctly (nor do I have any inside information about how the system works 🙂 )
+Note that I'm not an Adobe employee, so I can only provide so much support, as in most cases I can't validate your settings to ensure you are set up correctly (nor do I have any inside information about how the system works 🙂 )

 &nbsp;